*This sample chapter is the first of five. Cover by IMbeta.

 “Strike me down,” the hooded figure said with finality.

-Without flinching, Colleen grabbed the bat and lifted it so far over her head it ran down the center of her back.
+Without flinching, Colleen grabbed the bat and lifted it so far over her head it ran down her back.

 Feeling the weight disappear from its palms, the figure lowered its head and patiently awaited the verdict.
 They knew Colleen Clarke as they knew so many others.